AICourseSelection/courseai/Meeting_Minutes/Week_8/week-8-meeting-minutes.md

 * create  a timeline of how the product looked as it became better.
 * IMPROVE COMMUNICATION - this includes with bradley, and across team

+### Other

+1. Bradley wants to see a draft presentation
+2. Draft poster required for the tutorial on Tuesday
+3. Is Lim able to work on the frontend?
+4. Need to fix: complete data not displayed for some courses